Black Metal

 The atmosphere is created with the frequent use of ambient sounds and effects, very rough and distorted guitar tones and the extensive use of reverb that makes you feel as if you have just entered an abandoned place you really shouldn’t have.

-Because of the fact that Black relies mostly on the way it sounds, its fanbase is very dedicated and passionate about the genre, with bands that don’t follow the rules of the atmosphere often being frowned upon.
+Because of the fact that Black relies mainly on the way it sounds, its fanbase is very dedicated and passionate about the genre, with bands that don’t follow the rules of the atmosphere often being frowned upon.

 If you can actually make out the notes clearly, it’s not Black Metal enough!